Darxo/Hardened/README.md

 - NPCs are 100% more likely to use rotating skills onto allied Nachzehrer if that would put them on top of a corpse; and 50% less likely if that would put them away a corpses.
 And vice versa with hostile nachzehrers
 - NPCs are now 150% more likely to use **Insect Swarm**
 - NPCs now take into account all swap-discount perks when considering whether to swap to a (better) melee weapon

+## AI Specific

+- **Dogs** are much less likely to engage multiple enemies at the same time
+- **Goblin-, Brigand-, Nomad- and Mercenary** ranged units now play around 35% more defensive
+- **Goblin Overseer** now play 100% more defensive, just like Goblin Shamans
+- Regular **Nomad** Units now stay 25% less in Formation, are 20% more likely to avoid engaging multiple opponents, are 20% more likely to flank and are 250% more likely to ignore someone who is already engaged in melee
+- **Necrosavants** are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile
 - **Orc Warlord** are now 50% less likely to flank
 - Skeleton Commander now prefer to use wait
 - **Swordmaster** are 20% less likely to flank